superlaser97/Unity-Toolbox/README.md

 -	Highlighted Button
 After any button is clicked, the dialog will automatically close

+`Dispose()`
+Destroys SimpleUIDialog from scene, free-ing up memory.
+Can be reinstantated by calling any static methods

-Additional Parameters that is set on the dialog prefab is at
+Additional Settings is on the Prefab at
 > Assets/Resource/SUPERLASER/SimpleUIPrompt/SimpleUIPromptCanvas
 -	Accent Color (Highlight color)
 -	Animation Spd